 So for advising Bart he shouldn’t have taken drinks and meal orders prior to take-off because that’s not how the service is done and for telling him it’s not necessary to write customers’ first names on his aisle order sheet, I was in the wrong so his complaint was upheld.

-This comes from Bart’s meeting with crew manager Lana.
-Employee Relations Consultant Pedro was taking minutes.
-He’s the same person who took minutes during my meeting with Lana and who was openly guiding Hayley during the second disciplinary meeting.
+This comes from Bart’s meeting with Crew Manager Lana.
+Employee Relations Consultant Pedro took minutes.
+He’s the same person who took minutes during my meeting with Lana and who was openly guiding Crew Manager Hayley during the second disciplinary meeting.

 Bart states customers already knew what they wanted to eat.
 Of course they did, menus are on their seat when they board.

-People are not silly, they don’t give a crew member their drink and meal order just because the crew member comes along to say hello.
-Most customers were codeshare customers from a partner airline so had never flown with us before.
+People are not silly, they don’t give a crew member their drink and meal order just because they come along to say hello.
+Most of the twenty customers in the cabin were travelling with the airline for the first time.

-He states I was expecting him to take drinks and meal orders separately.
-That’s correct, because that’s how the service should be delivered.
+Bart states I was expecting him to take drinks and meal orders separately.
+That’s correct, because that’s how the crew are trained to deliver the service.

-He says Katrina said it was okay for him to start taking orders so once again he’s blaming her instead of taking responsibility for his own actions.
+He says Katrina said it was okay for him to start taking orders so once again is blaming someone else for his incompetence.

 As you can see from the previous screenshot, Katrina states she was unaware when he took orders.